justinsliang/hacktx24submission/README.md

 3) git clone https://github.com/tyiannak/pyAudioAnalysis.git

-4) pip install -r requirements for pyAudioAnalysis in its directory
+4) pip install -r requirements for pyAudioAnalysis in its directory (this will most likely take a while!)

 5) pip install -r requirements in root